naver/mast3r/README.md

 ### Interactive demo

+We made one huggingface space running the new sparse global alignment in a simplified demo for small scenes: [naver/MASt3R](https://huggingface.co/spaces/naver/MASt3R)
-There are two demos available:
+There are two demos available to run locally:

 ```
 demo.py is the updated demo for MASt3R.
 It uses our new sparse global alignment method that allows you to reconstruct larger scenes